 Miami Beach Community Development Corporation was awarded $75,000, to secure long-term assistance to older adults, formerly homeless, and HIV/AIDS positive groups.
 This grant seeks to save about 400 affordable housing units in the Miami Beach area.

-Monroe County Long-Term Recovery Group received $50,000 for staff capacity.
+Monroe County Long-Term Recovery Group (LTRG) received $50,000 for staff capacity.
 Securing staff for long-term case management work, including a large focus on housing, is critical to recovery in the Florida Keys.
 Other funders to this grantee include the Community Foundation of the Florida Keys, Volunteer Florida, United Way of the Florida Keys, The Miami Foundation and the Miami Dolphins Foundation.

 The NAACP received a $10,000 grant.
 They used the funds to train and certify representatives from 25 branches of the NAACP Florida State Conference as Community Emergency Response Team (CERT) members.
 The CERT program trains volunteers to prepare for, respond to and recover from the types of disasters that their communities may face.
 The NAACP CERT members will serve as stewards of civil and human rights, and help support their communities before, during and after disasters.